Sylvia Lucas

-Education and career
+Early life and career

-She was born on 22 April 1964, and grew up in Upington in the Northern Cape.
-Lucas attended the Carlton Van Heerden High School in Upington where in the early 1980s, she first became involved in political activities.
+Lucas was born on 22 April 1964 and grew up in Upington in the Northern Cape, then part of the Cape Province.
+Her mother died when she was twelve years old, and she was raised by her grandparents.
+She attended Upington's Carlton van Heerden High School, where she became politically active in the early 1980s in the anti-apartheid movement.